Books I Didn't Finish

 The Last Supper - A Summer in Italy by Rachel Cusk

 I got about a quarter of the way through this one and decided this is the wrong time to read it.
 I love the genre and she's an excellent writer, but it's going to take more effort than I can give it right now.
 You know those times when there's almost more going on in your real life than you can handle so you need an easy read with a story that will take you away?
-Yeah, that's where I am.
+That's where I am.
 I'm going to keep this book though because I suspect I would really enjoy it another time.
 Rachel Cusk writes intelligently and lyrically about a wonderful country; maybe at another time I'll be able to give it the attention it deserves.

 The Roots of the Olive Tree by Courtney Miller Santo